sebastianangerhausen/SPDPS/README.md

 - enter the package manager by pressing `]`,
 - activate the project by executing the command `activate .`,
 - for the first time use: instantiate the project by executing the command `instantiate`,
+- exit the package manager by pressing backspace,
 - load the project by executing `using SPDPS`.

 Note that, in order to use the plotting features, you need to have Python installed together with the library `matplotlib`.
-For further instructions, see the installation instructions of [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl#installation).
+For further help, see the installation instructions of [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl#installation).

 You can then solve one of the two exemplary problems presented in the aforementioned PhD thesis by executing